DiMaker DiMaker Айырмашылық неде?

 API

-Using the DiMaker API, you can create files with personal data and, if necessary, send them to recipients.
-API requests can be made both from another server and from the browser via CORS request.
+By using the DiMaker API, you can create files with personal data and send them to recipients when necessary.
+Requests to the API can be made from either another server or browser via CORS requests.

 Getting Started

-In the "Integration" - "API Tokens" section, you need to obtain a Secure token for requests and allow the use of this token.
-In addition, you need to create a document containing variables for personal data, a letter template for mailings, and a folder in the Drive for the prepared files.
+In the "Integration" - "API Tokens" section, you need to obtain a Secure token for requests, and authorize the use of this token.
+Additionally, you need to create a document containing variables for personal data, a template for email communications, and a folder in the Drive for storing created files.

 Creating Files

-To create files, you need to send Data-POST or GET requests to the address
+To create files, you need to send POST-DATA, POST-JSON, or GET requests to the address

 https://dimaker.app/api/v1/create/

-The encoding of the request is UTF-8.
+Request encoding - UTF-8.
 Required fields are marked with an asterisk.

 • secure*